 Windows 10 has similar settings to enable RDP connections.

-If the Network Level Authentication option enabled, the older versions of remote desktop clients can’t be used to connect the latest Windows Operating Systems.
+If the Network Level Authentication option is enabled, the older versions of remote desktop clients can’t be used to connect the latest Windows Operating Systems.

 2) Allow Remote Desktop Connection in Windows Firewall.

 The remote desktop connection uses RDP (Remote Desktop Protocol) that is blocked in Windows firewall by default.
-But, when we enable Remote desktop connection (as described in step 1), it automatically enables and allows incoming remote desktop connections in the firewall.
+But, when we enable Remote desktop connection (as described in step 1), it automatically gets enabled and allows incoming remote desktop connections in the firewall.
 To confirm it, go to Windows Firewall in control panel.

 Click on Allow programs… option as shown below.

 In the next screen, you can see which programs are allowed or blocked in Windows Firewall.